magician11/empath-wiki/training.md

 ### Lesson 14

 Setting up bases on Earth's moon or Mars.
 It's basically a cover though.
 Earth is about to go through catastrophic changes.
 So the plan is to re-build on Earth actually.
 It'll be easier to build on a devastated Earth, than a completely barren Mars.

+### Lesson 15

+ETs

+Cyanobacteria evolved from single-celled organisms to photosynthesise sunlight, creating their sugars (their own energy sources), and releasing oxygen into the atmosphere.
+Oxygen almost wiped out all life on Earth.
+This created a massive ice age. -- [source](https://www.youtube.com/watch?v=dO2xx-aeZ4w)